Corrosion

 Certain metals are considered to be soft and are well known for their ability to resist corrosion damage.
 They include:

-Weapons crafted using these materials will resist 100% of corrosion from substances of all kinds.
+Weapons crafted using these materials will resist 100% of corrosion from acidic blood and poison-based corrosion (on supported shards).

 Wax